-AU Endorses Nigeria As AfCFTA Digital Trade Champion
+AU Endorses Nigeria as AfCFTA Digital Trade Champion

 ”It was evident from the discussions that young people are eager to take advantage of Africa’s digital economy through the AfCFTA Protocol on Digital Trade,” the former Niger president said in his progress report to the 38th Assembly.

-Commenting on the significance of the AU endorsement of Nigeria, the Minister of Industry, Trade and Investment, Dr Jumoke Oduwole, told the summit: “Africa has demonstrated global leadership by pioneering the first-of-its-kind AfCFTA Protocol on Digital Trade—establishing a comprehensive regulatory framework.
+Commenting on the significance of the AU endorsement of Nigeria, Minister of Industry, Trade and Investment, Dr. Jumoke Oduwole, told the summit that: “Africa has demonstrated global leadership by pioneering the first-of-its-kind AfCFTA Protocol on Digital Trade—establishing a comprehensive regulatory framework.